-With that being said, some folks are adventurous and do get satisfactory results.
+That said, some folks are adventurous and get satisfactory results.
 Women, in particular, have found the safety razor to be an indispensable tool for leg shaving.
 Brands such as Merkur (24C) offer an extra-long handle (5″) for extended reach.

 The primary mechanical limitation of the safety razor is that it lacks a pivoting head.
 This requires you to hold the razor head at the optimal 30° cutting angle at all times.
 This can be particularly tricky for some regions of the body.

 7. The Learning Curve is Steep

 Given that the safety razor head does not pivot, maintaining the optimal cutting angle when shaving is challenging but possible to learn.